gabrielruss/ps-redux/README.md

-Start at Redux Flow - Actions
+Start at Redux Flow - Instantiate Store and Provider

-I think i will need to repeat Redux Flow and async module